livewire/livewire/docs/components.md

 ### Loading assets

-In addition to one-off `@script`s, Livewire provides a helpful `@assets` utility to easily load any script/style dependancies on the page.
+In addition to one-off `@script`s, Livewire provides a helpful `@assets` utility to easily load any script/style dependencies on the page.

 It also ensures that the provided assets are loaded only once per browser page, unlike `@script`, which executes every time a new instance of that Livewire component is initialized.